 LLB (Hons) (Otago), LLM (Harvard) FNZIM

-Mai Chen was appointed to the board of BNZ as an independent non-executive director in April 2015.
-She is managing partner at Chen Palmer, an adjunct professor at the University of Auckland Law School and the current chair of NZ Asian Leaders.
+Mai Chen was appointed to the board of BNZ as an independent non-executive director in April 2015, and is chair of the People and Remuneration Committee.

-Mai Chen has served on the Securities Commission and on the advisory board of AMP Life Limited (NZ), on the NZ Board of Trade and Enterprise’s Beachheads programme, on the Asia New Zealand Foundation board, the Royal NZ Ballet board, and on university and polytechnic councils.
-She was also inaugural chair of NZ Global Women, and was instrumental in establishing the BEST Pasifika Leadership Programme.
+Mai previously served on the Securities Commission, and was a director on the advisory board of AMP Life Limited (NZ), NZ Board of Trade and Enterprise’s Beachheads Programme, Asia New Zealand Foundation, the Royal NZ Ballet, and on university and polytechnic councils.
+Mai is the inaugural chair of both Global Women and Superdiverse Women and was instrumental in establishing the BEST Pasifika Leadership Academy.

-Kevin Kenrick is currently CEO of TVNZ, a role he has held since 2012.
-He has led the state broadcaster through a significant period of digital evolution, managing its transition from a free to air offering, to its highly successful, multi-platform offering including TVNZ OnDemand.
+Kevin is currently CEO of TVNZ and has led the state broadcaster through a significant period of digital evolution, managing its transition from a free-to-air offering, to its highly successful, multi-platform offering including TVNZ OnDemand.

 BCom (Hons), MBA (Dist) GAICD, SF Fin

-Phil has extensive banking experience following a 35 year career within Australia and New Zealand.
-In his most recent executive role he was responsible for ANZ’s Australia division, with specific responsibility for ANZ’s retail and commercial business.
-He led the ‘Banking on Australia’ transformation at ANZ embracing digital and mobile technologies.
+Phil has extensive banking experience following a 35-year career within Australia and New Zealand.
+In his most recent executive role, he was responsible for ANZ’s Australia division, with specific responsibility for ANZ’s retail and commercial business.

-He is currently Chairman of NSW Treasury Corporation, Banking + Finance Oath and the Juvenile Diabetes Research Foundation.
+Phil is the Chair of NSW Treasury Corporation and a director of Banking + Finance Oath, and the Juvenile Diabetes Research Foundation.